josephsachs/minare/README.md

 The framework includes an example application demonstrating a simple graph of nodes:

-- **Node**: Custom entity in the example application with parent/child relationships and an integer value
-- **ExampleApplication**: Extends MinareApplication and initializes a sample node graph
-- **ExampleEntityFactory**: Extends EntityFactory and creates the entities for the test application

-This stuff is used in the development of the framework and is as subject to change as it.
+This application is used in the development of the framework and is as subject to change as it.

 ## Testing